-Includes inpatient acute, inpatient rehabilitation, longterm care hospitals and other types of inpatient hospital Medicare-covered inpatient hospital services.
+Includes inpatient acute, inpatient rehabilitation, longterm care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient
+The day before you are discharged is your last inpatient If you get authorized inpatient care at day.